apache/flink/docs/dev/table/tableApi.md

 {% endhighlight %}

-Here, `literal` is a valid Java literal.
+*Literals:* Here, `literal` is a valid Java literal.
 String literals can be specified using single or double quotes.
 Duplicate the quote for escaping (e.g. `'It''s me.'` or `"I ""like"" dogs."`).

+*Null literals:* Null literals must have a type attached.
+Use `nullOf(type)` (e.g. `nullOf(INT)`) for creating a null value.

-The `fieldReference` specifies a column in the data (or all columns if `*` is used), and `functionIdentifier` specifies a supported scalar function.
+*Field references:* The `fieldReference` specifies a column in the data (or all columns if `*` is used), and `functionIdentifier` specifies a supported scalar function.
 The column names and function names follow Java identifier syntax.

-Expressions specified as strings can also use prefix notation instead of suffix notation to call operators and functions.
+*Function calls:* Expressions specified as strings can also use prefix notation instead of suffix notation to call operators and functions.

-If working with exact numeric values or large decimals is required, the Table API also supports Java's BigDecimal type.
+*Decimals:* If working with exact numeric values or large decimals is required, the Table API also supports Java's BigDecimal type.
 In the Scala Table API decimals can be defined by `BigDecimal("123456")` and in Java by appending a "p" for precise e.g. `123456p`.

-In order to work with temporal values the Table API supports Java SQL's Date, Time, and Timestamp types.
+*Time representation:* In order to work with temporal values the Table API supports Java SQL's Date, Time, and Timestamp types.
 In the Scala Table API literals can be defined by using `java.sql.Date.valueOf("2016-06-27")`, `java.sql.Time.valueOf("10:10:42")`, or `java.sql.Timestamp.valueOf("2016-06-27 10:10:42.123")`.
 The Java and Scala Table API also support calling `"2016-06-27".toDate()`, `"10:10:42".toTime()`, and `"2016-06-27 10:10:42.123".toTimestamp()` for converting Strings into temporal types. *Note:* Since Java's temporal SQL types are time zone dependent, please make sure that the Flink Client and all TaskManagers use the same time zone.

-Temporal intervals can be represented as number of months (`Types.INTERVAL_MONTHS`) or number of milliseconds (`Types.INTERVAL_MILLIS`).
+*Temporal intervals:* Temporal intervals can be represented as number of months (`Types.INTERVAL_MONTHS`) or number of milliseconds (`Types.INTERVAL_MILLIS`).
 Intervals of same type can be added or subtracted (e.g. `1.hour + 10.minutes`).
 Intervals of milliseconds can be added to time points (e.g. `"2016-08-10".toDate + 5.days`).

 {% top %}